|life span|| |

 Cocker spaniels are loving, easy-going, and affectionate-a treat to have as part of the family.
 They are generally smart and easy to train.
-Thanks to their relatively small size-they grow to about 14 or 15 inches in height and no more than 30 pounds-they are also ideal for any size home, from apartment to single-family house.
-They are very loyal pets and will follow you from room to room all day long.
-Cockers also love going on brisk walks and seem to frolic everywhere they go.
-While they were originally bred as hunting dogs, they now make ideal companions for pet owners young and old.
+Thanks to their relatively small size-they grow to about 14-15 inches tall and weigh no more than 30 pounds-they are also ideal for any size home, from apartment to single-family house.

 "Cocker spaniels are a beautiful dog with a very nice size, big enough to be sturdy and able to play with kids, but small enough to be an apartment or condo dog," says Ryan Steen, DVM, medical director at Frey Pet Hospital in Cedar Rapids, Iowa.
 As long as your cocker spaniel is raised with kids that are kind and respectful to animals, it's a match made in heaven.

 People-oriented by nature, your cocker spaniel will prefer to be with you as much as possible.
 They enjoy being part of the family and truly thrive when they can be a part of all family activities.
-They do not do well when left alone and can turn to barking, crying, and destructive behavior when anxious.
-They aren't an ideal pet for you if they are left alone all day long.
+They do not do well when left alone and can turn to barking, crying, and other undesirable behaviors when anxious.
 If left outdoors, they will dig or bark to keep themselves busy.

-While your cocker spaniel will certainly like to snuggle up on your lap, you'll need to make sure they get plenty of exercise, too, thanks to their hunting heritage.
-While puppies will be worn out on a short walk, adult cocker spaniels will need 30 minutes of walking twice a day with additional free time to play.
-They especially enjoy a good game of fetch.
-This exercise not only helps manage weight-cocker spaniels aren't one to turn down a snack-but also keep your pup from getting grouchy and snapping at you.
+While your cocker spaniel will certainly like to snuggle up on your lap, you'll need to make sure she gets plenty of exercise, too, thanks to her hunting heritage.
+While cocker spaniel puppies will be worn out on a short walk, adult cocker spaniels will need 30 minutes of walking twice a day with additional free time to play-they especially enjoy a good game of fetch.
+This exercise not only helps manage weight-cocker spaniels aren't one to turn down a snack-but also keeps your pup from getting grouchy.

 Between haircuts, plan to do plenty of brushing.
 Invest in a metal, professional-quality dog comb with fine and medium spacing for the teeth.
 If you encounter a tangle while brushing, pick through it gently.
 Regular baths-where you use a high-quality dog shampoo that you rinse thoroughly-are also essential.
 Nails should be trimmed regularly and you should wipe out their ears once a week to avoid infections.

 Training will require patience and repetition.
 Make sure to address barking early on.
-You'll spend considerable time on potty-training as cocker spaniels are notorious for marking their spot indoors when excited or nervous.
+You'll spend considerable time on potty training as cocker spaniels are notorious for marking their spot indoors when excited or nervous.
 Lots of positive reinforcement over time will do the trick.
-They are sensitive and don't respond well to harsh treatment, which could lead them to growl or snap.
-Be kind and gentle to bring out the best in their personality.
+Cockers are sensitive and don't respond well to harsh treatment, so be kind and gentle to bring out the best in their personality.

-The cocker spaniel originated in Spain, mentioned as far back as the 14th century.
+The cocker spaniel originated in Spain and has been mentioned as far back as the 14th century.
 By the 1800s, they were divided into two groups: toys (for companionship) and hunting dogs.
 Named for their excellence in field hunting the woodcock, they were recognized as an official breed in England in 1892.
 Cocker spaniels are thought to have been brought to North America with the pilgrims.
 In fact, the American Spaniel Club was created in 1881 and is the oldest breed club in America.

 - Cocker spaniels were one of the first nine breeds recognized by the AKC.

-- Former talk show host and media mogul Oprah Winfrey owns two cocker spaniels, Sophie and Solomon.
+- Media mogul Oprah Winfrey owns two cocker spaniels, Sophie and Solomon.